Precision tools including a caliper and magnifying glass for design verification and validation.

 While it requires an upfront investment of time and resources, a solid verification and validation strategy saves you money in the long run.
 By implementing both processes early and often, you can identify design flaws, usability issues, and manufacturing problems before they become expensive, large-scale failures.
 Catching a problem in the design phase is far cheaper than addressing it through a product recall or post-market redesign.
 This proactive approach helps you reduce the risks and costs associated with product development, leading to a smoother launch, greater market acceptance, and a more sustainable business model.

-When to Perform Verification and Validation
+When Should You Perform Verification and Validation?

 Timing is everything in product development, especially when you’re working in a regulated industry.
 Performing verification and validation at the right stages isn’t just about checking boxes for an audit; it’s about building a safe, effective, and compliant product efficiently.
 Think of these activities not as final hurdles but as an integrated part of your development lifecycle.
 Getting the timing right helps you catch issues early, reduce the risk of costly redesigns, and streamline your path to market.